-This section addresses the theoretical and experimental frameworks that will relate each cocreation methodology selected with the main four steps of the ICT development process [8] and the lessons learned from good practices implemented in several European projects to design, develop, test and validate ICT solutions for ageing well.
+This section addresses the theoretical and experimental framework that relates each cocreation methodology selected with the main four steps of the ICT development process [8] and the lessons learned from good practices implemented in several European projects to design, develop, test and validate ICT solutions for ageing well.

-Based on the knowledge, experience and contributions of the partners participating in this collaborative work, some projects and methodologies considered to have been good examples of co-creation were selected and they will be further detailed and used as examples in this section and further on the document as the four steps of ICT development are discussed.
+Based on the knowledge, experience and contributions of the partners participating in this Collaborative Work, some projects and methodologies considered as good examples of cocreation were selected and they will be further detailed and used as examples in this section, and further on the document to discuss the four-step list of actions developed.